-Follow-up will occur 7 days after Day 0.
-As defined in the protocol, a window of + 3 days applies to Day 7 follow-up.
+Follow-up will occur 7 days and 28 days after Day 0.
+As defined in the protocol, no time window applies to Day 7 follow-up and a window of + 7 days applies to Day 28 follow-up.
 Refer to "Participants timeline" section of the protocol for more details.

-The components (i.e. referral and antibiotic prescription) required for the analysis of the primary outcomes will be assessed at Day 0.
+The components (i.e. death and hospitalisation) required for the analysis of the primary outcomes will be assessed at both Day 7 and Day 28 follow-ups.
+For the main analysis, date of death and date of hospitalisation will be used irrespective of when these information are collected.